The Residence, Etihad’s A380 Three-Room Suite

 Etihad A380 First Class Apartment

-The Residence can be occupied by up to two guests, though truth be told, the bed might be a bit tight if both people want to sleep at once.
+The Residence can be occupied by up to two guests, though truth be told, the bed will be a bit tight if both people want to sleep at once.
 Meanwhile if you’re traveling alone, this is basically a palace.

 Etihad A380 The Residence bedroom